oysteijo/simd_neuralnet/README.md

 An other limitation might be that the number of units in a hidden layer may have to be a multiple of the number of floats you can fit in a SIMD register.
 With SSE this number is 4.
 With AVX this number is 8.
 With AVX-512 the number will be 16.
 There must (of course) be possible to have an abritary number of inputs and outputs.

+## Status today (18th April 2019)
+The reference implementation in python seems to clculate the exacte same values for the gradient as a corresponding model in Keras.